lynxdigital/MinecraftServer/README.md

 > docker run -d -p 25565:25565 minecraft peaceful

 You can also mount a config folder from the host file system.
 To execute a new world with persistent data (in a possible production scenario):

 > docker run -d -p 25565:25565 -v /Host/Data/Folder:/data -v /Host/Configs/Folder:/configs minecraft [config name]

 **N.B.** If the data folder already contains files (e.g. from a previous run), a new config will not be copied.

+Using this method, you could potentially store hundreds of different configurations and initiate new worlds by naming the config file you want to use.

 ###In conclusion...
 Any comments or improvement requests are welcome.
 I'm still new to Minecraft Server and this is just an attempt to make my own life easier.